oppahero/space-tourism-website/README.md

-# Frontend Mentor - Space tourism website solution
+# Space tourism website solution

-This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
+This is my solution to the Space tourism website challenge on Frontend Mentor

 ## Table of contents